Chukwuweike/nigeria-solid-mineral-analysis/README.md

 ## The Core Insight

-Nigeria mines minerals the world increasingly wants, and responds to global demand signals — but exports them as raw ore rather than processed material, capturing a fraction of their eventual value.
+Nigeria mines minerals the world increasingly wants and responds to global demand signals — but exports them as raw ore rather than processed materials, capturing only a fraction of their eventual value.
 The opportunity is not more extraction; it's more processing.

 ## Files

-- `report.pdf` — Full analysis report with methodology, charts, and findings
+- `mineral_report.pdf` — Full analysis report with methodology, charts, and findings
 - `raw_data.xlsx` — Source data tables (NEITI production/export figures, BGS global production, derived KPI calculations)

 ## Limitations

-This analysis is based on a two-year window (2022–2023), which limits long-term trend analysis.
+This analysis is based on a two-year window (2022–2023), which limits the ability to analyse long-term trends.
 Classification differences between NEITI and BGS datasets (e.g. lead/zinc reported jointly vs. separately) introduce some uncertainty in global comparisons.
 No price, value, firm-level, or mine-level data is included — findings are volume-based only.

 ## Author
 Azeh C. A.